-Anthony Mason, our resident expert, offers his top tips on the best things to do and places to eat this season.
+Antony Mason, our destination expert, offers his top tips on the best things to do and places to eat this season.

-It’s worth keeping an eye out for what’s on at the edgy and provocative MIMA (Millennium Iconoclast Museum of Art; Quai du Hainaut 39-41; 00 32 472 61 03 51).
-Until September 1, 2019 there’s an exhibition (‘Dream Box’) of immersive psychedelia and optical illusions in a series of five installations.
+It’s also always worth keeping an eye out for what’s on at the edgy and provocative MIMA (Millennium Iconoclast Museum of Art; Quai du Hainaut 39-41; 00 32 472 61 03 51).
+From September 29, 2019 to January 5, 2020, there’s an exhibition (‘Obsessions’) exploring the unique obsessions of individual artists in immersive 3D installations.

-Fernand Obb (Rue des Tamines 27; 00 32 2 771 91 08), in the Saint-Gilles neighbourhood, is a hot spot for lunch and dinner (Tues-Sat; evening only Mon), especially after becoming the surprise winner of ‘best croquettes de crevette’ (best shrimp croquettes).
+Fernand Obb (Rue des Tamines 27; 00 32 2 771 91 08), in the Saint-Gilles neighbourhood, is a hot spot for lunch and dinner (Tues-Sat; evening only Mon), especially after winning the prestigious ‘meilleure croquette aux crevettes’ (best shrimp croquette) award this September for the second year in a row.
 Tuck into street food and burgers, with veggie options, at reasonable prices – and Belgian through and through.

 48 hours in . . .
 Brussels